GameDevTecnico/cubos-blog/content/0-2-and-coffeejam.rst

 Physics Improvements :dim:`(@fallenatlas)`
 ------------------------------------------

-This update we introduced the ``Solver``, which works to satisfy the physics constraints applied to entities (eg. Spring, Fixed distance between entities, etc.).
+This update we introduced the ``Solver``, which works to satisfy the physics constraints applied to entities (e.g. Spring, Fixed distance between entities, etc.).

 This means that the developers can now give entities any number of constraints, either engine defined or their own, and the solver will handle their expected interaction.
 As of now, we have one constraint, internal to the engine, the ``PenetrationConstraint``, which separates bodies that are inside each other, and comes in to replace our previous collision solving system.